Simulating neutrino echoes induced by secret neutrino interactions: Results

 We note that in the $y=0$ limit, equation~\eqref{HighTauEstimate} underestimates the characteristic time delay in the sense that the expression relies on $\langle\theta^2\rangle$ to be proportional to the mean number of scatterings $\mathcal{M}=\tau_\nu$, which is true in the case of the Gaussian angular distribution.
 When we use equation~\eqref{AngularDistribution}, the tail for large $\theta$ is responsible for causing $\langle\theta^2\rangle$ to follow an approximate power law dependence $\tau_\nu^\alpha$ with $\alpha\approx 1.2$, increasing the typical time delay.

 As a comparison, we also include the results from the MC simulations with $y>0$, allowing for energy losses and upscatterings of C$\nu$B neutrinos.
-In this case, the neutrino time delay distribution can be split into the leading and nonleading components, where the former tracks the highest-energy neutrinos produced from the interactions.
+In this case, the neutrino time delay distribution can be split into the leading and non-leading components.
+A leading neutrino is ranked based on its energy; at the injection site, the initial neutrino is considered the leading particle.
+Whenever a leading neutrino scatters, the most energetic of the two outgoing neutrinos is tagged as the leading particle, while the other becomes a non-leading particle.
+In this sense, only a leading neutrino can scatter into another leading neutrino, while non-leading ones remain as such for the duration of the cascade.
+From this definition, at any point in the cascade development there can only be one leading neutrino.
 The time delays in $y> 0$ are significantly smaller because neutrinos quickly enter the optically thin regime after a few scatterings, so they do not experience $\mathcal{O}(300)$ scatterings as in the $y=0$ case.
 The leading component has the shortest time delays because the typical scattering angle decreases with $\varepsilon_\nu$.
 In this case, the analytical expression falls in between the $y=0$ and $y> 0$ regimes.